Now that we have the Neutron Bomb,

 The truth is very different.
 The Neutron Bomb is unique, and controversial, in that while other nuclear weapons indirectly generated radioactive fallout that could cause negative health effects, the Neutron Bomb was the first weapon to be specifically designed to use radiation to kill people.
-Although it differed from the inventor's original conception (a Samuel Cohen) the neutron bomb, as designed and built, was just a fancy tactical thermonuclear warhead.
-That's right; thermonuclear.
+Although it differed from inventor Samuel Cohen's original conception, the neutron bomb as designed and built was just a fancy tactical thermonuclear warhead.
+That's right, thermonuclear.
 It was a very small fusion bomb.
-However, while more conventional thermonuclear bombs have radiation casings which reflect neutrons back into the secondary and increase the explosive yield, a neutron bomb lacks this radiation casing; the neutrons are just allowed to escape.
+However, while more conventional thermonuclear bombs have radiation casings which reflect neutrons back and increase the explosive yield, a neutron bomb lacks this radiation casing; the neutrons are just allowed to escape.
 They don't contribute to increasing the explosive yield, which is thus relatively small; a neutron bomb will have an explosive yield of a few kilotons at most, although that still exceeds most conventional bombs by several orders of magnitude and is quite devastating.
 However, it means a particularly intense and deadly pulse of highly-penetrating immediate neutron radiation.
 Why would someone be interested in such a thing?
 It turns out that main battle tanks are surprisingly resistant to the blast and heat effects from a nuclear explosion, especially from a small tactical device.
 Both sides would probably limit themselves to relatively small devices for tactical use, mainly because they'd want to avoid collateral damage to their own forces, who'd be present in close proximity.
 However, with the neutron radiation increased (the technical term for a neutron bomb is "enhanced-radiation warhead") they can penetrate MBT armor and kill the crews inside.

 - The film Repo Man revolves around a car with one of these in the trunk.
 Or maybe shrimp-aliens who vaporize people.
 Or David Bowman.
 Or some combination of the three.